mir-group/phoebe/doc/sphinx/source/installation.rst

 To install Phoebe on a machine running a MacOS::

   # if you don't have these already, use homebrew to install:

-  brew install cmake
-  brew install gcc
-  brew install llvm
+  conda deactivate  # in some cases the base conda env, often activated, can cause issues brew install cmake brew install gcc brew install llvm